kevin-george/tictactoe/README.md

 1. kibitz - Observers alone can message to other observers & the players of the game
 2. ' - Players sends message to the other player of the game
-3. We give each player <time_limit> for every move
+3. We give each player <time_limit> for every move.
+Time limit resets after each turn.
+4. Observers aren't shown game header